-An anonymous group is a specified IP range, possibly assigned a subscriber template (defined below).
+An anonymous group is a specified IP range, possibly assigned a subscriber template (defined in the next section).
 If a subscriber template has been assigned to the group, the anonymous subscribers generated have subscriber properties as defined by that template.
 If no subscriber template has been assigned, the default template is used.